Eustis High School

 Eustis High School is the local high school for the city of Eustis, Florida, United States.
 Located at 1300 E Washington Ave Eustis, FL 32726.
 Athletic teams are the Panthers.
 The school is a member of the Lake County Schools district.

-Campuses

-There are two separate campuses.
-The Curtright Campus for freshmen and the main campus for grades 10 through 12.

 Athletics

 Eustis High has sports teams for male and female students including basketball, baseball, football, swimming, track, volleyball, weightlifting, softball, cross country, and soccer.
-Eustis's basketball, softball and baseball programs are top notch and students transfer from local high schools in part to play for the Panthers.
-Their football program has been good in the past but it has been struggling since 2007.